Avril Pyman

-Avril Pyman (aka Dr Avril Sokolov, FBA; born 4 May 1930) is a British scholar and translator of Russian literature.
-In addition to translating poetry and children's literature, she has written a study of Russian symbolism, as well as biographies of Alexander Blok and Pavel Florensky.

-She was married to the late Russian artist Kirill Sokolov.
-They have daughter Irina (Irene).
+Avril Pyman (aka Dr Avril Sokolov, FBA; born 4 May 1930) is a British scholar and translator of Russian poetry and children's literature.
+She was a reader in Russian at Durham University and its first female scholar elected as a Fellow of the British Academy.
+She also wrote a study of Russian symbolism and biographies of Alexander Blok and Pavel Florensky.
+She is the widow of Russian artist Kirill Sokolov, the father of her daughter Irina (Irene).